 "I am so omniscient, if there were to be two omnisciences, I would be

 A character that knows everything.
 Either literally everything, or simply everything worth knowing under the circumstances.
 May or may not have Blue and Orange Morality

 or a Omniscient Morality License

 .
 Do Not Confuse With

-Typically a background character, The Omniscient usually functions as oracle (mad
+The Omniscient usually appears as an oracle (mad

 For The Omniscient to face a Moral Dilemma